Northburns/advent-of-code-2017-kt/README.md

 # advent-of-code-2017-kt

-Advent of Code 2017, my participation with added challenge: must use Kotlin.
+My personal little _Advent of Code 2017_ participation.
+Ergo, __spoilers__ :wink:

+I've challenged myself to use Kotlin for all solutions, to practice the language.